 This feeling might be a little bothering and feel unnatural at first and with the two previously mentioned shoes, the traction might’ve been affected as well.

 This time though, I felt the bite wasn’t suffering because of this even though the articulation of the Zoom units looks identical.
-Bottom line – don’t worry too much about the weird-feeling foot plants at first as they don’t really do anything bad for your performance/security.
+It’s not that my steps felt insecure or wobbly – I don’t think actual performance was affected.

-Once you get used to it – you should have enough bite to enjoy your sessions.
+It’s just that it kinda felt weird at first (with the two previous shoes mainly) and took some time to forget it while playing.
+Once you get used to it – you should have enough bite to enjoy your sessions with no hassle.

 However, it’s the rubber that still holds the traction together, and 4 months in, it held up better than I’ve initially expected.
 Yes, do I clean my outsoles regularly, I wipe ’em regularly in-game and even if you wouldn’t do that personally, I think these are a bit underrated durability-wise.

-The main difference I’ve spotted is the foam midsole yields a bit more compression, so the overall ride felt a bit more comfortable.
+The main difference I’ve spotted is the foam midsole yields a bit more compression, so I could feel just a tad bit more give from the foam when compared to the Witness 4.

 And you’ll have just a bit of compression to keep things fun.

-The back feels softer, offers more impact protection but I’d be lying if I said there’s a lot.
-It’s all about being, quick, light and precise with the Witness 5 and the cushion setup reminds you of this.
+The heel portion felt softer, offered more impact protection but I’d be lying if I said there was a lot.
+It’s all about being, quick, light, and precise with the Witness 5 while keeping comfort at bay.
+I feel like that’s exactly what the shoe accomplished.

-The overall ride is great.
-It doesn’t get in your way at all, it doesn’t slow you down nor the opposite, tire your legs out from how dead it feels.
+Bottom line, the overall ride felt great.
+It didn’t get in my way at all, didn’t slow me down nor the opposite, tired my legs out from how dead it felt.
 Slightly bouncy, fast, medium-ish elevation from the ground and there’s enough shock absorption even for heavier dudes in my opinion.

 Awesome job thus far!

-The platform of the shoe isn’t the widest but it’s not as narrow as, say, a KD 13.
+The platform of the shoe isn’t the widest either but it’s not as narrow as, say, a KD 13.
 It’s just enough to promote a stable ride and I felt that was accomplished.
-The lacing system is traditional – no complaints there.
+The lacing system is traditional – no complaints there, the laces stayed tight with no need of frequent re-do’s.

-My foot also sits within the midsole a bit which actually makes a noticeable difference in how stable you feel inside.
+My foot also sits within the midsole a bit which actually makes a noticeable difference in how secure my foot feels in the shoe.
+I love it when shoes do this.

 Torsional rigidity is on point.
 I don’t think there’s a midfoot shank in place but this midsole is rigid enough to do most of the work.
 Try bending the shoe in half and find out yourself.
 You’re welcome.